 You will be notified about this through mail or your CRA My Account.

-After the reassessment, you can receive your RIT/RIF deposit any time of the year.
+After the reassessment, you can receive your refund income tax/RIF deposit any time of the year.

 Note: It may take the CRA up to 3 years to reassess your tax return starting from the date you receive the first notice of assessment.